I have read only a couple of dharma books and listened to less than 100 dharma talks and podcasts.

 It’s fine if the answer to either of these questions is yes.
 Life is hard and we don’t have the perfect conditions in our life for awakening or being present.
 But in the spirit of truth and the dharma, it’s better to be honest with yourself about them so you can understand how you are moving through the world.

-If pretty much everyone is answering yes to both of these (which I believe they are), then this a sign that we need to change the environment, not the people.
+If a lot of people are answering yes to both of these (which I believe they are), then this a sign that we need to change the environment, not the people.

 What if we made it so that it was much easier to be present with the truth of our experience, by creating environments where we felt safe, loved and accepted?
 What if we made it so that people didn’t need to prop up a sense of persona in order to feel seen?

 Being present with real experience happens for people a thousand times faster if they are given clear and explicit validation for what they are thinking and feeling in that moment.
 This happens by holding space for people to speak and express their own truth and understanding of the world, as well as by people learning to sit with themselves and experience in silence.

 In order for this to happen teachers have to let go of the idea that they know more about a student’s experience than the students know themselves.
 And students have to let go of the idea that teachers know more about their experience than they do.

 How are people supposed to move through the world in a way that uncovers and validates their own truth, if the environment where they are practicing this in is set up in such a way that they have to adopt the ideas of other people in order to be accepted?